awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Authorizing.IAM.LambdaCreatePolicy.md

-# Creating an IAM Policy to Access AWS Lambda Resources<a name="AuroraMySQL.Integrating.Authorizing.IAM.LambdaCreatePolicy"></a>
+# Creating an IAM policy to access AWS Lambda resources<a name="AuroraMySQL.Integrating.Authorizing.IAM.LambdaCreatePolicy"></a>

 You can create an IAM policy that provides the minimum required permissions for Aurora to invoke an AWS Lambda function on your behalf\.